-Vehicles parked in an EV Charger space must display a UT parking permit and parking will be limited to four hours.
+- Parking at a recharging station will be limited to four (4) hours.
 This time limit assists in creating turnover for the spaces in order to maximize their availability and use by EV vehicle owners.

-Parking for vehicles that cannot be properly coupled to the EV charger plug and charged is strictly prohibited (e.g., gas powered vehicles, standard hybrid vehicles such as the Prius, electric GEM vehicles, etc.).
+- Parking for vehicles that cannot be properly coupled to the EV charger plug and charged is strictly prohibited (e.g., gas powered vehicles, standard hybrid vehicles such as the Prius, electric GEM vehicles, etc.).

-Failure to abide by UT Parking Regulations and the EV Charger Parking Area requirements may result in issuance of a citation and/or towing of the vehicle.
+Failure to abide by the UT Parking Regulations and the EV Charger Parking Area requirements may result in issuance of a citation and/or towing of the vehicle.

 UT to West TN

 A program sponsored by the Office of the Dean of Students that is designed to provide assistance to students in need of transportation back home over certain selected breaks.
-Find out more about the program here.

 Smart Trips promotes alternatives to driving alone—easing traffic congestion improves our region’s air quality and quality of life.
 When you participate in Smart Trips, you can improve your health, save money, save the environment, and earn rewards!